 Risk Description Impact How we mitigate Credit risk Risk that an issuer is unable or unwilling to repay what they owe.
-For fixed interest assets and cash and cash equivalents the value of the assets in a fund may fall if, for example: • The issuer or entity is not able or not willing to pay interest or repay all the principal on their debt obligations, or • the credit worthiness of the issuer or entity is downgraded.
+For fixed interest assets and cash and cash equivalents the value of the assets in a fund may fall if, for example: The issuer or entity is not able or not willing to pay interest or repay all the principal on their debt obligations, or the credit worthiness of the issuer or entity is downgraded.
 For derivatives, the value of the fund may fall if, for example, the other party to the derivatives contract does not meet its contractual obligations.
 We only invest in assets that have credit ratings that are considered investment grade, and do not invest in assets below this threshold.
 Issuers or entities that have investment grade ratings generally have a lower risk of default and are more likely to repay principal and interest.
 To evaluate credit ratings of the cash and cash equivalents and fixed interest assets that we invest in, we undertake research on the issuer or entity, or rely on credit ratings assigned by independent ratings firms.
 Derivative counterparties must meet minimum credit ratings.
 Currency risk Risk of changes in currency exchange rates.
-Assets denominated in foreign currencies are exposed to currency risk.
-For a fund with foreign currency exposure, if the New Zealand dollar increases in value against a given foreign currency, all else being equal, the New Zealand dollar value of the fund will fall.
+Assets denominated in foreign currencies are exposed to currency risk.The International Share Fund and Sustainable International Share Fund have For a fund with foreign currency exposure, if the New Zealand dollar increases in value against a given foreign currency, all else being equal, the New Zealand dollar value of the fund will fall.
 We hedge currency exposure for our international fixed interest assets, international listed property assets and international listed infrastructure assets.
-We hedge some international equity currency exposure depending on our view of the relative strength or weakness of the New Zealand dollar.
-Liquidity risk Risk that an asset cannot be sold at the desired time (and at recent market value).
+For the multi-asset-class funds only, we hedge some international equity currency exposure depending on our view of the relative strength or weakness of the New Zealand dollar. the most currency risk of all our funds.
+The level of hedging for the International Share Fund and Sustainable International Share Fund is adjusted depending on our view of the relative strength (or weakness) of the New Zealand dollar.
+Liquidity risk idity Risk that an asset cannot be sold at the desired time (and at recent market value).
 A fund holding an illiquid asset may impact your ability to withdraw, transfer or switch your investment.
 Liquidity risk may be increased where we receive a large volume of withdrawals.
 In general, we invest each asset class in the most liquid assets available.
-Where applicable, according to the asset class in question, we take into consideration the: • quality of the assets and issuers • size of the issuer • size of our investment as a proportion of the total market.
+Where applicable, according to the asset class in question, we take into consideration the: quality of the assets and issuers size of the issuer size of our investment as a size of our investment as a proportion of the total market.